 Unless, that is, one wants to go Ultra.

-If you finish the six peaks in a continuous 24 hours, then you become an “Ultra 6er.”
-If you finish the six peaks in a continuous 24 hours, in the winter, then you become an “Winter Ultra 6er,” and can be in the running to play Superman in the next movie reboot.
+If you finish the six peaks in a continuous 24 hours, you will become an “Ultra 6er.”
+If you finish the six peaks in a continuous 24 hours, in the winter, you become a “Winter Ultra 6er,” and can be in the running to play Superman in the next movie reboot.

 6 PEAKS IN 24 HOURS

-The six peaks are McKenzie and Haystack, Scarface, Ampersand, St. Regis, and Baker, right in town.
-It works out to be a total mileage of a bit over thirty three miles, with an elevation gain totaling about 8,400 feet.
+The six peaks are McKenzie and Haystack, Scarface, Ampersand, St. Regis, and Baker, which is right in town.
+It works out to be a total mileage of a bit over 33 miles, with an elevation gain totaling about 8,400 feet.
 But, of course, this isn't just about the mileage.
 While a marathon is 26.2 miles (just to put it in perspective), the 6er mileage is up and down.
 It also starts and stops at different trailheads throughout the area.

 There, indeed, is one of the tricky parts.

-Many Ultra 6ers have relied upon a "wheel person" who will drive them to and from the various trailheads, keep water, food, and fresh socks handy, and serve as encouragement and time keeper.
-This is a great way for a non-hiker to join in the experience, and the celebration afterwards.
+Many Ultra 6ers have relied upon a "wheel person" who will drive them to and from the various trailheads; keep water, food, and fresh socks handy; and serve as encouragement and a time keeper.
+This is a great way for a non-hiker to join in the experience and the celebration afterwards.
 They are a vital cog in the Ultra machine.

 We always advocate sharing the hiking experience with a buddy.
 It's quite the bonding experience, too.

 The Raybrook Trio

 It helps that half of the trailheads are within two miles of each other, on or near the easy access along Route 86.